terremoth/awesome-m5stack-cardputer/README.md

 - Infrared ∠0° : 410cm, < 90° : 66cm, < 45° : 170cm
 - Digital MEMS Microphone
 - Sound: I2S-Speaker, 8Ω@1W
+- 2 magnets on the back to stick it somewhere metallic
+- It comes with a little hexagonal screwdriver to open it

 **Note: no builtin NFC or RFID**